-2. It is personal and does not feel like a resume or CV
+The essay is personal and does not feel like a resume or CV

 This college applicant came with a very strong academic and professional background.
 A solid handle on supply chain management (not the most exciting major) with internships to back it up.
-But notice how she doesn’t dwell just that?
+But notice how she doesn’t dwell on just that?
 She is able to connect things like her academic math experience with personal motivation.
 She even includes her extracurricular activities to show she’s more than a number cruncher.

 First, she shows that she is a well-rounded person, not just a student that studies for grades.
 Second, she conveys her well-developed personal identity that has chosen this course of study at this particular college in this particular country.
 Make sure your college essay communicates this!

-3. It specifically targets the school
+The essay specifically targets the school

 Every major university has a business school, and every business school has a supply chain management program.
 How do the college admissions counselors reading her personal statement know she’s motivated to apply there?